Pelmeni6/invoker_macro/README.md

 ## 🔥 Key Feature: Boboev Procast

-This repository includes a specialized custom macro for executing the extended **Boboev Combo** with precise timings.
+This repository includes a specialized custom macro for executing the extended **Boboev Procast** with precise timings.

 ### ⚡ Executed Sequence:
 1. **Chaos Meteor**